oddlittleturtle/ccupfo4/README.md

   * Virgil no longer aggros
   * Gunner's Pip-boy Perk is removed from player upon quest completion

-# Permissions
+# License
-Do not redistribute source or compiled scripts without modifying them.
+Create pull request.
+Do not redistribute source or compiled scripts.
 Do not redistribute in whole or in part as part of a collection or mod pack.